 In 2008, the Group acquired Lipsy, a younger womens fashion brand.

-More recently, NEXT was confirmed as Official Clothing and Homewear Supplier to the London 2012 Olympic and Paralympic Games.
+NEXT was Official Clothing and Homewear Supplier to the London 2012 Olympic and Paralympic Games.
 NEXT provided outfits for Team GB for the opening and closing ceremonies, produced uniforms for 4,500 technical officials plus suits for reception staff and supplied bedlinens and other home textiles for the athletes' village.

 The first mini department store in Edinburgh opens incorporating womenswear, menswear, shoes and a café.